 Here at Vuly, we do our best to encourage healthy lifestyles for all ages; it’s no wonder that we love the idea of tens of thousands of Aussie kids being active each Saturday at extra-curricular sporting events!
 Not only is sport fantastic for a child's individual development, but it can also be a brilliant springboard for parent-child bonding—which we've spoken at length about before.

-Today, we take a look out how you can become more involved in your child’s sporting ventures, and in doing so, build a stronger relationship with your kids.
+In this post, we take a look at how you can become more involved in your child’s sporting ventures, and in doing so, build a stronger relationship with your kids.

 The first and most obvious way to become more involved in your child’s extra-curricular activities is to get to know the sport that they’re playing!
 Do some research on the rules and watch some professional-level games.
 On a more personal level, become familiar with any sporting heroes whom they idolise.
 Sharpening up on your sporting knowledge is a surefire way to spark conversation and show them that you care.

 Patting your child on the back after a game is important, but being able to actively assist them in improving their performance is much more valuable.
 Have a chat with their coach to arm yourself with knowledge of basic techniques; this way, you can help keep an eye out for areas of improvement.
 You'll also ensure that you don’t let bad habits rub off on them during at-home practise sessions.

 In almost every sport, hand-eye coordination and body control are crucial.
 You can use your Vuly to help boost these skills!
 A bounce on the trampoline will feel like a break from training for your little athlete.

 Try to be their go-to person when it comes to sporting practice; a session doesn’t have to take long, and it's is a great way to spend quality time with your child.
 You might also get some exercise and fresh air too!
 Once you’ve educated yourself on technique, at-home practice will take on a whole new level and become a valuable tool in your child’s sporting development.